 In addition, this will minimize the need to involve you in the billing process later on.
 To submit a claim, we need to verify your identity including name, social security number, birth date, home address and telephone number.
 We also may ask for health insurance, automobile insurance or employment information, depending on the situation.

-If you are not a resident of Milltown or East Brunswick, you are still transported to the hospital.
+If you are not a resident of Milltown, you are still transported to the hospital.
 Your claim is processed the same and it is forwarded to your insurance company.
 If there is a balance left over after insurance pays your claim, we will send you a bill for the balance.
 As per federal law, this is because the municipality where you live does not subsidize our operations.
 A total of three bills will be sent to you.
 If you need assistance paying your bill, please reach out to our billing company for information.